skasai5296/VSE/README.md

-# VSE
-Visual Semantic Embedding
+# VSE: Visual Semantic Embedding in PyTorch
----

 ## Description
 This repository contains the implementation of visual-semantic embedding.
-Training and Evaluation is done on the COCO dataset.
+Training and evaluation is done on the MSCOCO dataset.
-Code is still in progress.

 ## Requirements (libraries)
 ```